algogz/questions/q/acloud-saa-test3.md

 ### Question 26:

+When reviewing Auto Scaling events, it is noticed that an application is scaling up and down multiple times per hour.
+What design change could you make to optimize cost while preserving elasticity?

 - A. Add a Provisioned IOPS volume to the instance.
 - B. Increase the number of instances in the Auto Scaling group.